-To add to the latter, the uThukela district municipality has reviewed and adopted the Supply Chain Management Policy on the 28 May 2020.
-This policy guides procurement of goods and services in a fair, transparent, competitive and efficient manner and to ensure that historically disadvantaged individuals (HDI) are accorded preferential consideration.Page 30 of the approved SCM policy is emphasising on the issue of the provision of the people living with disabilities (PLWD) to qualify for tendering.
+To add to the latter, the uThukela district municipality has reviewed and adopted the Supply Chain Management Policy on the 21 May 2021 and is attached as annexure.
+This policy guides procurement of goods and services in a fair, transparent, competitive and efficient manner and to ensure that historically disadvantaged individuals (HDI) are accorded preferential consideration.
+Page 30 of the approved SCM policy is emphasising on the issue of the provision of the people living with disabilities (PLWD) to qualify for tendering.
 The policy talks to sub-contracting with the following designated groups:

-- An EME or QSE, which is at least 51%, Black Owned - An EME or QSE which is at least 51% owned by black youth - An EME or QSE, which is at least 51%, Black Women Owned - An EME or QSE which is at least 51% owned by black people with disabilities - An EME or QSE which is 51% owned by black people living in rural or underdeveloped areas and / or townships. - A Cooperative which is at least 51% owned by black people. - An EME or QSE which is at least 51% owned by black people who are military veterans.
+- An EME or QSE, which is at least 51%, Black Owned - An EME or QSE which is at least 51% owned by black youth - An EME or QSE, which is at least 51%, Black Women Owned - An EME or QSE which is at least 51% owned by black people with disabilities (see the attached SCM Policy) - An EME or QSE which is 51% owned by black people living in rural or underdeveloped areas and / or townships. - A Cooperative which is at least 51% owned by black people. - An EME or QSE which is at least 51% owned by black people who are military veterans.